mainkoon81/Study-Autonomous-Car-Prep-01/README.md

      - `A2 = 0.5*acceleration*dt*dt`
    - `displacement = initial_velocity*dt + 0.5*dv*dt`

-Predicted state after 3 seconds have elapsed: this state has a new value for x, and a new value for velocity (but the acceleration stays the same).
+Predicted State after 3 seconds have elapsed: this state has a new value for x, and a new value for velocity (but the acceleration stays the same).
 ```
 x = 0
 initial_velocity = 50